Mrchrissross/TankWars/README.md

 Tank Builder offers you a quick and efficient way of building your own 2D top-down tank.
 It comes with a reliable controller that is easy use and a smooth camera system that can be changed effectively.
 Every component comes with its very own custom script that has tooltips on every visible field.
 The code has been fully commented and is game ready.

-This asset comes with many additional features and handmade art including all Photoshop PSDs.
+This asset comes with many additional features and handmade art including all Photoshop PSDs and as I am still very new to this industry, any reviews, comments, and etc, would be greatly appreciated.
+Thank you!

 # Managers